phetsims/build-a-nucleus/doc/model.md

 The magic numbers checkbox highlights the rows on the chart that have magic numbers, which is only the rows with 2 and 8 nucleons in this screen.

+## Hollywood!

+To write well-behaved programs, it's not always possible to be physically accurate.
+This section summarizes where we "Hollywooded" things to provide close approximations and convincing behavior.

+* Beryllium - 6 (4p 2n) can undergo an alpha decay where only 2 protons remain in the nucleus afterward.
+A nuclide with 2 protons does not exist so the 2 protons are shown in the "{{nuclide name}} does not form" case format and then forcibly emitted as well.